pic

 582.144 μs (158 allocations: 15.272 MiB)

-Just like tmap, tforeach offers the keyword arguments nchunks and chunksize to control the workload distribution among worker threads.
-For the illustration, we use a distribution analogous to the one used above for tmap.
+Similar to tmap, tforeach offers the keyword arguments nchunks and chunksize to control the workload distribution among worker threads.
+To illustrate, we use a distribution analogous to the one used above for tmap.

 x = rand(1_000_000)